-The Parallels Agent XSD files are not included in the Parallels Virtuozzo Containers distribution.
-Instead, the XML Schema is documented in the Parallels Agent XML Reference guide, which is a companion to this book.
+The XML Schema is documented in the Parallels Agent XML Reference guide, which is a companion to this book.
 The guide provides specifications and descriptions of the data types, the request and response messages, and includes XML code samples.
 Please use it as a reference when programming with either the XML or the SOAP API.

-When programming with the SOAP API, you'll need the location of the WSDL documents in order to generate proxy classes.
-The WSDLs can be found at the location that uses the following format, where VERSION is the Agent protocol version number:
+When programming with the SOAP API you'll need to know the location of the WSDL documents in order to generate proxy classes.
+Please see the the Using SOAP API chapter (p.
+90) of this guide for details.